-World Malaria Day is observed every year on 25 April, recognizing global efforts to control malaria.
+World Malaria Day is observed every year on April 25, recognizing global efforts to control malaria.
 Globally, 3.3 billion people in 106 countries are at risk of malaria.
-In 2009, 781 000 people died from malaria, mainly women and children in Africa.
+In 2009, 781,000 people died from malaria, mainly women and children in Africa.

-World Malaria Day was established in May 2007 by the 60th session of the World Health Assembly, the decision-making body of the World Health Organization.
+World Malaria Day was established in May 2007 by the 60th session of the World Health Assembly, the decision-making body of the World Health Organization (WHO).
 The day was established to provide "education and understanding of malaria" and spread information on "year-long intensified implementation of national malaria-control strategies, including community-based activities for malaria prevention and treatment in endemic areas."

 The awareness color for Malaria is Blue.

 Personalized Cause supports World Malaria Day with: